 FOR IMMEDIATE RELEASE

 Debra Rauser is a leading long-term care solutions agent in CA, serving consumers as well as organizations.
-“We’re glad to help them find the best, most affordable solution for their situation,” Rauser says.
-“In addition to long-term care insurance, today's options range from critical illness insurance and annuities to life insurance with LTC riders.”
+“We’re glad to help individuals or employers learn the type of protection that's best for their situation,” Rauser says.

 # # #